-- 1. If planning to travel with accompanying person(s) in a study away program, by at least six months prior to the program start date, a program leader must provide written notification to the Program Manager.
-The notification must include the following: - name(s), age(s), relationship(s) of the accompanying persons and dates of their travel - description of steps that will be taken to ensure that accompanying persons will not disrupt the academic and intercultural experience of PLU students enrolled in the study away program - back-up plan in the event that the accompanying person should require emergency medical attention - 2.
-The notification will be reviewed by the Wang Center Executive Director and program administrators as appropriate for consideration of liability implications.
-Final written approval will be sent out between three and five months prior to the program start date.
+- 1. If planning to travel with accompanying person(s) in a study away program, by two months prior to the program start date, a program leader must provide written notification to Megan Grover, Assistant Director and Short-Term Study Away Program Manager, Wang Center for Global Education at megan.grover@plu.edu.
+The notification must include the following: - name(s), age(s), relationship(s) of the accompanying persons and dates of their travel - description of steps that will be taken to ensure that accompanying persons will not disrupt the academic and intercultural experience of PLU students enrolled in the study away program - back-up plan in the event that the accompanying person should require emergency medical attention - statement that outlines what travel arrangements, if any, the Wang Center will make for accompanying persons - 2.
+The notification will be reviewed by the appropriate Wang Center staff for consideration of liability implications and final written approval will be sent out by no later than one month prior to the program start date.